-Since 1973, 152 people have been released from death row after evidence of their innocence was uncovered.
+Since 1973, at least 155 people have been released from death row after evidence of their innocence was uncovered.
 For every ten people executed in this country, one innocent person has been exonerated.

-Seven people have been exonerated in Alabama.
-Walter McMillian, Randall Padgett, Gary Drinkard, Louis Griffin, Wesley Quick, James Cochran, and Charles Bufford are among those found not guilty of the crimes that originally put them on Alabama's death row.
+Eight people have been exonerated in Alabama.
+Walter McMillian, Randall Padgett, Gary Drinkard, Louis Griffin, Wesley Quick, James Cochran, Charles Bufford, and Anthony Ray Hinton are among those found not guilty of the crimes that originally put them on Alabama's death row.
 The astounding error rate in capital punishment is a serious indictment against the death penalty.

 Since its inception, EJI has obtained relief for dozens of death row prisoners who were illegally convicted or sentenced to death.
 EJI represents condemned prisoners on death row, the incarcerated who have been sentenced to excessive and harsh terms of imprisonment, children sentenced to adult prisons, the mentally ill and others who have been unfairly or unreliably convicted.
 In 2006, EJI won freedom for several people who had been sentenced to life imprisonment with no parole for non-violent drug offenses or other petty crimes.
 EJI has won relief for a mentally retarded man who was wrongfully sentenced to death and is defending dozens of poor people who have been sentenced to death and denied adequate legal assistance which resulted in wrongful convictions.